All Products

 Network connectivity

-After migration, the ECS instance uses a new virtual private cloud (VPC).
-Its network location and other configurations change with the VPC migration.
-The ECS instance cannot directly communicate with the original network or other ECS instances in the VPC.
-To enable communication across accounts and VPCs, see VPC connections.
+After the migration, the ECS instance uses a new VPC.
+This changes its network location and other configurations.
+The instance cannot directly communicate with your original network or other ECS instances in different VPCs.
+To enable cross-account and cross-VPC communication, see VPC interconnection.

 Security group

-After migration, the ECS instance uses new security group rules to control inbound and outbound traffic.
-Changes to access rules may affect normal business access.
-If the destination account's security group does not have the necessary rules, you can quickly add them by exporting the rules from the original ECS instance's security group and importing them into the destination security group.
+After the migration, the ECS instance uses new security group rules to control inbound and outbound traffic.
+Changes to access rules may affect your services.
+If the security group in the destination account does not have the required rules, you can export rules from the source security group and import them into the destination security group.
 For more information, see Import and export security group rules.

-If your website uses HTTPS, you need to apply for and install an SSL Certificate.
-You can apply for a free SSL certificate from Alibaba Cloud and deploy it to your ECS instance.
+If your website uses HTTPS, you must apply for and install an SSL certificate.
+You can apply for a free SSL certificate from Alibaba Cloud and deploy it to the ECS instance.
 For more information, see Purchase and deploy an SSL certificate to an ECS instance.

 Data migration